 Looking at the above log messages, you can see that, by default, Prometheus is using a configuration file located at “/etc/prometheus/prometheus.yml”.
 The contents of this file are as follows:

-Now, to be able to edit the content of this configuration file conveniently, you can create a new file prometheus.yml with the above content, contained in a certain folder.
+To be able to edit the content of this configuration file conveniently, you can create a new file prometheus.yml with the above content, and store it in a certain folder.
 Then edit the contents of the above docker-compose.yaml file to mount this newly created prometheus.yml file pointing to the path “/etc/prometheus/prometheus.yml” inside the container.
 My example is as follows:

 Now, rerun “docker compose up” and go to the address http://localhost:9090, you will see the following results: